-The TG continued tracking, in part through regular communication with San Luis Obispo County, groundwater management activities in groundwater basins adjacent to the SMGB upgradient of the NCMA.
-These activities are being implemented within the Arroyo Grande subbasin under the umbrella of California's Sustainable Groundwater Management Act.
+• The TG continued tracking, in part through regular communication with SLO County, groundwater management activities in groundwater basins adjacent to the SMGB upgradient of the NCMA.
+These activities are being implemented within the Arroyo Grande subbasin under the umbrella of SGMA.